Skip to main content

 • The role of standards in enabling the development, and exploitation of IP

-• Areas where innovation is happening through the effective control and management of intellectual property
+• Areas where innovation is happening through the effective control and management of IP

 Project status